alttch/eva3/doc/lm/macros.rst

 * **lvar_id** :ref:`logic variable<lvar>` id (full or short)

-Returns status (integer) of logic variable, *None* if variable is not found.
+Returns status (integer) of logic variable, *None* if the variable is not found.

 Raises an exception if the parameter *pass_errors=false* is set in the macro config and the variable is not found.